-Eligible applicants include individuals and not-for-profit organisation that are based in Mosman Park and /or provide a direct service to residents of the Town of Mosman Park.
+Eligible applicants include individuals and not-for-profit organisation that are based in Mosman Park and/or provide a direct service to Town of Mosman Park residents.

 |Who can apply||Eligible applicants include individuals and not-for-profit organisation that are based in Mosman Park and /or provide a direct service to residents of the Town of Mosman Park.|